Influenza (flu) as an example of a viral disease

 Health Impacts

-• Bronchitis: Inflammation of the airways, causing cough and shortness of breath.
+• Bronchitis: Inflammation of the airways.

-• Secondary bacterial infections: Influenza can weaken the immune system, making individuals more susceptible to bacterial infections.
+• Secondary Bacterial Infections: Influenza can weaken the immune system, making individuals more susceptible to bacterial infections.

-Socio-Economic Impacts
+Economic Impacts

 Impact Description